drsparklegasm/mgs1-scripts/README.md

 ## Usage

-Run it?
-It's not gonna get very far unless you're on the USA version.
-I am testing in both USA and Japanese base versions.
-End result will be extracting from Japanese, then re-inserting new subtitles in english.
+`RadioDatTools.py -H` for help.

 Known issues:
-- We do not correctly parse graphics/font data embedded.
+- Work not yet started for recompiling.
+- For the time being, please always use -j flag, it will parse english text fine but currently without it we don't properly handle two-byte text characters in USA version.
+- Still missing several kanji characters that need to be OCR'd from their graphics files.
 - Possibly a known mistake:
 `ERROR!
 Unknown blcok at offset 1734005!
 Length = 11, Unknown block: 37ac2d0001ac000080075c`
     This evaluates to 142.52, and it's a nastasha call header.
 Probably a mistake in the original game!
 Still, the conversation is a duplicate.
+Currently I have 142.52 as a known codec frequency which will parse the data as if this were a valid call.